Skip to content

 Textured finish with a soft sheen.
 The surface has a subtle bumpy feel that shows the stone's natural character.

-Best for: Clients who want something unique, busy kitchens where fingerprints are a concern.
+Best for clients who want something unique and busy kitchens where fingerprints are a concern.
+The texture can make cleaning slightly more involved.

 ✦ My Recommendation